IqraZainab23/08_Quiz/README.md

 # Quiz Project

 ## Overview
-The Quiz Project is implemented in Typescript and designed to ask random questions.
+This repository contains the source code and associated files for the Quiz project.
+The project is a text-based interactive Quiz implemented in Typescript

 ## Usage
 Run the Quiz: